-The Counter Fraud Team has taken a proactive approach to fraud risks throughout 2020/21, responding to emerging risks identified during the pandemic.
-The Team now assess fraud risk in line with Health Board policy and procedure.
-This is in line with revised NHS Counter Fraud Authority Standards and wider strategy to give greater weighting to prevent fraud.
-This work will continue to develop into 2022/23 with an emphasis on fully embedding processes by the end of the financial year.
+It is deemed that this approach will allow the LCFS to assess fraud risk in line with both Health Board procedures and NHS Counter Fraud Authority Standards.
+This work will continue to develop into 2024/25 with an emphasis on fully embedding processes by the end of the financial year.